 Working on a large estate usually means there’s plenty going on, so it’s rare to experience any downtime, let alone time to catch up on admin.

-We’ve put together a list of tasks that are ideally suited to those occasions when the family is out of town for a period of time.
-If there’s anything that can be done to minimize the disruption to your Principal and/or family’s experience of the estate, so much the better.
-These are the jobs that you might not need to complete more than once a year if that.
-On completion though, you’ll have a stunning, organized and welcoming residence for your Principal to return home to.
+We’ve put together a list of tasks that are ideally suited to those occasions when the family are out of town for a period of time.
+If there’s anything that can be done to minimise the disruption to your Principal and/or family’s experience of the estate, so much the better.
+These are the jobs that you might not need to complete more than once a year, if that.
+On completion though, you’ll have a stunning, organised and welcoming residence for your Principal to return home to.

 When your Principal returns they’ll marvel at how fresh everything looks.
-Our hot tip is to freshen the home with stunning Jo Malone scented candles to remove any residual fresh paint odors.
+Our hot tip is to freshen the home with stunning Jo Malone scented candles to remove any residual fresh paint odours.

 Strip, wax and buff the floors

 Your Principal won’t want to see this while they’re at home.
 The process can create toxic fumes, appear unsightly, produce noise and take a long time if you have a lot of surface to cover.
 By organising it while the house is empty, you can be sure of doing a great job without the worry of interrupting the day-to-day lives of the family.

 When your Principal is away, take the time to prepare your reviews and meet with staff.
 Unfortunately, many private households are guilty of not doing this enough, but we’d love to see more private employers encourage career progression and opportunities within their teams.
 This can result in improved productivity, a drive to succeed and enhanced morale.
 It will also make you a more attractive employer to prospective candidates.

 Estate Managers and house managers hold highly diverse roles, and while you might think that you’re doing a great job (you probably are), there’s always room to upskill to ensure you’re making the most of the latest available technology.
 If you haven’t done so for a while, write out your job description and consider how technology or training in certain areas might help you to perform even better.